 “What can I do to be healthier or to stay healthy?”

-That question is an age-old question that has led to the study of health and good health practices.
+That questions of how to be healthier or how to stay healthy are age-old questions that have led to the study of health and good health practices.
 Coincidentally that same question has lead to studies in treatment and in the prevention of illness for centuries.
 Through these studies, we draw many different conclusions.
 In part, many of the varied conclusions are explainable by the differences between Eastern and Western Medicine.
 However, there are varied philosophies even within these two thoughts of study as well.

 Why does our health decline?